Reward Collapse in Aligning Large Language Models: Introduction

 Despite some benefits, such as eliminating calibration issues, rankings fall short in reflecting the varied reward distributions of different prompts.
-This is because ranking one completion higher than another does not indicate how \textit{much} superior the former is compared to the latter.
+This is due to the fact that ranking one completion higher than another does not indicate how \textit{much} superior the former is compared to the latter.
 This concern is especially pertinent in RLHF as some prompts are open-ended or, in other words, are dependent on the users' backgrounds, allowing the reward distribution to span a continuous range.
 Conversely, some prompts are closed-ended, resulting in a response that should be either highly or lowly scored, thus generating a roughly two-point mass distribution for the reward distribution.
-Instances of the first type of prompts include \textit{write a short story about how AI will look like in 100 years} and \textit{what is the best cuisine in the world}, while examples of the second type are \textit{prove the Pythagorean theorem} and \textit{is chicken a dinosaur}.
-The reward model may struggle to aid LLMs in accurately calibrating uncertainty without accounting for the nuances of different prompts.\footnote{For instance, we suspect that this is partly accountable for the poor calibration of GPT-4 after RLHF (see page 12 of \cite{openai2023gpt}), although we are unable to verify due to the black-box nature of GPT-4 as well as insufficient computational resources.}
+Instances of the first type of prompts include \textit{write a short story about how AI will look like in 100 years} and \textit{what is the best cuisine in the world}, while examples of the second type are \textit{prove the Pythagorean theorem} and \textit{is chicken a dinosaur}. {An ideal reward model would assign a reward of either low or high to closed-ended prompts, ensuring that the completion accurately aligns with the correct direction.
+Conversely, for open-ended prompts, the reward should avoid being either low or high to encourage diverse responses.
+If the reward model cannot distinguish between open-ended and closed-ended prompts, it fails to assist language models in determining uncertainty when providing completions, whether with high variability or low variability (\citep{padmakumar2023does}).
+As a result,} the reward model may struggle to aid LLMs in accurately calibrating uncertainty without accounting for the nuances of different prompts. \footnote{ For instance, we suspect that this is partly accountable for the poor calibration of GPT-4 after RLHF (see page 12 of \cite{openai2023gpt}) and mode collapse (\citep{casper2023open, casper2023explore}).}